tlgs/magpie/README.md

 # magpie

 magpie is a WIP homelab setup.

-At this time, all services are deployed on a single Raspberry Pi 4.
+A bunch of Docker services deployed on a single Raspberry Pi 4 model B (running `Raspberry Pi OS Lite - buster`).